DMills94/BaeBot/README.md

 ```

 There's a few custom, replying to ID commands in `index.js` of which the keys are found `config.js` too.
-Also the database used is Firebase, Google's mobile database.
+Also the database used is dbCall, Google's mobile database.
 The URL is private and in `config.js`